CAScyber/CAScyber.github.io/README.md

 # CAScyber.github.io

-Welcome to my site!
+Welcome to my site! 🛴

--I'm 34.
+⚫ I'm 34.

--I like nature and tech.
+⚫ I like nature and tech.

--I enjoy minimalism.
+⚫ I enjoy minimalism.

--I have a H.S Diploma.
+⚫ I have a H.S Diploma.

--Member of Authors Guild and ASCAP.
+⚫ Member of Authors Guild and ASCAP.

--Writer of Modicum and A Quick Guide to Audio Production.
+⚫ Writer of Modicum and A Quick Guide to Audio Production.

--Computer Beats: Over 200 Placements on TV/Film.
+⚫ Computer Beats: Over 200 Placements on TV/Film.

-That's about it.
+🪐 That's about it.
 I'm making this a really simple site to place any writings and philosophical ideas, concepts, etc.